tzcomms123/OWASP-Top-10-Demo-Flask/README.md

 ### INSECURE VERSION

-2. Initialize Database and Seed
+2. Initialise Database and Seed

 In console run: